 With its unspoiled beaches, lagoons, sand dunes, and marshes, the Baie de Somme is a majestic seaside landscape in Nord-Pas-de-Calais.
-Nature lovers will enjoy the invigorating coastal scenery, while history buffs will appreciate the Remembrance Circuit, which traces the sites of the WWI battles (the Battle of the Somme of 1916 and the Battle of Picardy in 1918).
+Nature lovers will enjoy the invigorating coastal scenery, while history buffs will appreciate the Remembrance Circuit, which follows the sites of WWI Somme Battlefields (where the Battle of the Somme of 1916 and the Battle of Picardy in 1918 took place).

 The Remembrance Circuit (also called the Remembrance Trail) is a marked itinerary between the towns of Péronne and Albert.
 Along the way are battlefield sites; WWI cemeteries; museums; and memorials, such as the Australian National Memorial in Villers-Bretonneux.

 The Remembrance Trail may be approached as a self-guided walking tour.
 There are 48 different walking paths to explore.
 The tourism offices in Péronne, Albert, and Corbie offer information about hiking the Remembrance Circuit.
 Guided tours are available; visitors can sign up at the tourist offices and museums.

 If visiting in late spring, hikers will be treated to the gorgeous spectacle of bright red poppies blooming in the fields.
 Fittingly, the red poppy is considered an emblem of sacrifice, as well as remembrance.